View Ann Walls's Obituary on MyEasternShoreMD.com and share memories

 |

-ROCK HALL - Ann Sherman Walls, 99, of Rock Hall, MD, passed away on June 12, 2019.
-She was born at home in Scobeyville, NJ, to the late Catherine and John Sherman on August 6, 1919.
+ROCK HALL - Ann Sherman Walls, 99, of Rock Hall passed away on June 12, 2019.
+She was born at home in Scobeyville, N.J., to the late Catherine and John Sherman on August 6, 1919.

-Ann was raised on the Sherman family farm in Scobeyville, NJ.
-She held various jobs over her lifetime: Secretary at Fort Monmouth, NJ during WWII; Freehold Courthouse during the 1950's; Teller in Sudlersville and Centreville Banks, MD during the 1960's, 70's and 80's.
-She was past member of Colts Neck, NJ Reformed Church, member of St. Paul's UMC, Ingleside MD and attended Crumpton, MD UMC.
-She continued to drive and maintain a home in Chestertown into her 90's, leaving her home in 2012.
-She maintained an apartment in Chestertown until 2017 when she moved into an assisted living in Rock Hall, MD.
+Ann was raised on the Sherman family farm in Scobeyville.
+She held various jobs over her lifetime: secretary at Fort Monmouth, N.J. during World War II; Freehold Courthouse during the 1950s; teller in Sudlersville and Centreville banks during the 1960s, '70s and '80s.
+She was past member of Colts Neck, N.J.
+Reformed Church, member of St. Paul's UMC, Ingleside and attended Crumpton UMC.
+She continued to drive and maintain a home in Chestertown into her 90s, leaving her home in 2012.
+She maintained an apartment in Chestertown until 2017, when she moved into an assisted living in Rock Hall.

-Memorial service will be held on Saturday, June 29 at Crumpton United Methodist Church, Crumpton, MD 21628, at 11 a.m. with the family receiving friends and relatives one hour before the service.
-Interment will be in Atlantic Cemetery, Colts Neck, NJ, at the convenience of the family.
+Memorial service will be held at 11 a.m.
+Saturday, June 29, at Crumpton United Methodist Church, Crumpton, with the family receiving friends and relatives one hour before the service.
+Interment will be in Atlantic Cemetery, Colts Neck, N.J., at the convenience of the family.

-In lieu of flowers, donations can be made to Compass Regional Hospice, 160 Coursevall Dr., Centreville, MD 21617, or the .
+In lieu of flowers, donations can be made to Compass Regional Hospice, 160 Coursevall Drive, Centreville, MD 21617 or the .

-Arrangements are by Fellows Family Funeral Home in Millington, MD.
-Online condolences may be made at: www.fhnfuneralhome.com
+Arrangements are by Fellows Family Funeral Home in Millington.
+Online condolences may be made at www.fhnfuneralhome.com.